Our Values and Beliefs

 Rev. Heather A. M. Sinclair

 The current church on Weston Road celebrated a 50-year anniversary in 2017.
 Several of the families who took out 2nd mortgages on their homes to help fund the construction of the church are still members!
 But the Methodist Church roots in the area go back to 1790 when Jesse Lee, a Methodist from Virginia, rode his horse all around this part of Connecticut gathering people in homes for fellowship and worship.

 The Church on Rabbit Hill

-The site of our current church was adjacent to the home of Robert Lawson, author of the children’s book “Rabbit Hill.”
-And the reason why it has been known as “the church on Rabbit Hill” ever since!
+The site of the current church is adjacent to the former home of Robert Lawson, author of the children’s book “Rabbit Hill,” and the reason why it has been known as “the church on Rabbit Hill” ever since!